willthomson/airkit/breakpoint/README.md

 ### breakpoint

-The `breakpoint` module contains a set of SASS/SCSS mixins for handling `@media` using descriptive names for different screen widths.
+The `breakpoint` module contains a set of SASS/SCSS mixins for handling `@media` queries using descriptive names for different screen widths.

 Basic usage: